Kreller99/fall2020/docs/_sources/week44.rst.txt

         - Working with Pandas
         - Working with SQlite database

-Today we will work with context managers.
-Context managers can in short be described as something that takes care of the related tasks of a specific task.
-An example of this could be when opening a file, the context manager takes care of automaticly closing the file when we are finished using it.

-You will make your own context managers and use already created ones.

-We start out by introducing a new development environment, the Jupyter Notebook.
-And we will in connection with this look at what a virtual environment is, and how to use it.

 Materials
 ---------

-* `Virtual Enviroment Setup Guide <notebooks/virtual_env_setup.md>`_
 * `Getting started with Jupyter Notebook <notebooks/jupyter_notebook.md>`_
 * `Getting Started With Jupyter Notebook for Python <https://medium.com/codingthesmartway-com-blog/getting-started-with-jupyter-notebook-for-python-4e7082bd5d46>`_
 * `Context Managers notebook <notebooks/Context-managers.ipynb>`_